Zero Carbon Britain and Net Zero

 Somerset Climate Action Network

-Somerset Climate Action Network, set-up by local groups and campaigners, published the following paper to start to identify potential actions and areas of influence for Somerset local authorities.
+Somerset Climate Action Network, set-up by local groups and campaigners, published the following papers to identify potential actions and areas of influence for Somerset local authorities.

 UPDATE (8/12/2019) – Zero Carbon Britain re-issued